-Dr. Nan Hayworth, M.D., is a Strategic Business Development Advisor with Pilot Growth Equity.
+Dr. Nan Hayworth, M.D., is a Portfolio Specialist in Business Development with Pilot Growth Equity.

 She is the only woman physician in history to be elected a voting Member of the House of Representatives, serving the 19th District of New York in the 112th Congress.

 As a freshman Member of the House Majority, Nan was privileged to be assigned to the House Financial Services Committee; she also had the honor of serving on the House-Senate Conference Committee to extend the payroll-tax holiday and assure Medicare reimbursements through 2012.
 Nan was named one of the five “highest-profile freshmen” by Politico in April 2012, and she was recognized by many organizations for her work in behalf of seniors, veterans, free enterprise, the environment, family farms, and animals, among other worthy causes.

 Nan practiced ophthalmology for 16 years in Mount Kisco, New York, growing her own solo practice for several years before being made a partner in the Mount Kisco Medical Group (now CareMount Medical).
 She has been honored by being made an Assistant Clinical Professor at Mount Sinai Hospital as well as by being named to many “Best Doctors” lists. in 2005 Nan retired from full-time practice to spend more time with her children.
 From 2007 to 2009 she was a vice president and medical director at Cline Davis & Mann, a healthcare communications agency in New York and a division of Omnicom, where her client was Genentech.
 Nan has served as a Consulting Medical Director in healthcare communications and special projects for The Kinetix Group.